lrytz/efftp/notes/session.md

     - if there is `@pure` or `@rel(..)`, don't add `@noIo`
     - if there is no `@pure` or `@rel(..)`, don't add `@io`

+- refchecks should verify that all overrides are valid - write tests

+# older stuff

 - keep effect annotations around in tree types, where every effect annotation should describe the effect of that sub-tree?
     + effects are already there, just need to check them